xmlking/ngx-starter-kit/stories/faq.md

 * How to preload modules?
 > Read Angular Router: [Preloading Modules](https://vsavkin.com/angular-router-preloading-modules-ba3c75e424cb)

+* How to use new `providedIn` Dependency Injection?
+> Read Total Guide To Angular 6+ Dependency Injection — : [providedIn vs providers: []](https://medium.com/@tomastrajan/total-guide-to-angular-6-dependency-injection-providedin-vs-providers-85b7a347b59f)

 *  How to manage state in the front-end?

 > use [NGXS](https://amcdnl.gitbooks.io/ngxs/)